HEGSRR/HEGSRR-Template/readme.md

 - Procedures: [procedure/procedure_metadata.csv](procedure/procedure_metadata.csv)
 - Results: [results/results_metadata.csv](results/results_metadata.csv)

+If you are using RStudio, the .Rproject should be saved in the root of this repository.
+E.g. see the `r_project.rproj` file.

 # Templates for Reproducible and Replicable Research

 A template repository that contains a folder structure, template documents, and best practice suggestions for conducting reproducible geographic research.
 The folder structure presented here can be used to